SeanShubin/detangler/presentation.md

 ## Why use tooling?
 - the problem is that complexity continually increases
 - no amount of discipline, intelligence, or skill can scale arbitrarily if the tool you are using is the human brain
     - brain can only keep track of 7 things at a time, and only 2 nesting levels
+    - detecting new tangles requires knowledge you will not be paying attention to
+        - you are thinking about the where you are going, not how you got here
 - automated feedback can narrow the relevant information to what a human brain can keep track of

 ## Methodology